-Redis for Pivotal Cloud Foundry (PCF) offers On-Demand, Dedicated-VM, and Shared-VM service plans.
-This section describes the architecture, lifecycle, and configurations of Dedicated-VM and Shared-VM plans.
-For similar information for the On-Demand service plan, see On-Demand Service Offering.
+Redis for Pivotal Platform offers on-demand and shared-VM service plans.
+This section describes the architecture, lifecycle, and configurations of the shared-VM plan.
+For similar information for the on-demand service plan, see On-Demand Service Offering.

+The shared-VM plan is a pre-provisioned service plan for development and testing purposes only.
 An instance of this plan provisions a single Redis process on a single shared VM.
-This plan is suitable for workloads which do not require dedicated hardware.
+This plan is suitable for workloads that do not require dedicated hardware.
 This plan is not suitable for production purposes.

-This diagram shows how the architecture of the service broker and Shared-VM and Dedicated-VM plans and how the user’s app binds to a Redis instance.
+This diagram shows the architecture of the service broker and shared-VM plans and how the user’s app binds to a Redis instance.

 Redis is configured with a

-maxclients, but you cannot increase it above 10000.
-There is no way to configure shared and dedicated plans to use a custom limit.
+maxclientsabove 10,000 and you cannot configure shared plans to permanently use a custom limit.

 Replication and event notification are not configured.